Celendi/Docs/docs/moderation/moderation.md

 ---
 # Moderation Commands

-Ban your friends for no reason at all!
+Keep your server secure with these features.

 !!! warning ""
-    These commands require you to have the appropiate permissions
+    These commands require you to have the appropriate permissions

 ## Commands